 Borders College, Live Borders Museums & Galleries, and the Creative Arts Business Network (CABN) have partnered to showcase the work of six young visual artists from the Scottish Borders, formerly students of Borders College, by way of the ‘New Blood Exhibition’, set to take place at The Scott Gallery in Hawick Museum between 23 September and 24 December 2018.

-Borders College, NHS Borders, and Scottish Borders Council (SBC) worked together to introduce Project SEARCH in the Borders back in 2016.
+NHS Borders, Scottish Borders Council (SBC) and Borders College worked together to introduce Project SEARCH in the Borders back in 2016.
 Since then the program has gone from strength to strength.
-This week marked the completion of the program for our second intake of interns.
-To celebrate the occasion a graduation ceremony was held on Tuesday 12th June at the Borders College Scottish Borders Campus.Pictured are the Project SEARCH 2018 graduates.
+Last week marked the start of the programme for our third intake of interns.

 Mental health is a key priority for both the Borders College Students’ Association (BCSA) and Heriot-Watt University Student Union (HWUSU) this year.
 As such, the organisations teamed up to deliver 2018’s ‘Smash the Stigma’ event at the Scottish Borders Campus in Galashiels.

 Alice Mackay, aged 24 from Clovenfords, has been successfully running her own beauty salon ‘Beau Boutique’ since the age of 17, and was recently shortlisted for three coveted Scottish Hair and Beauty Awards (SHABA) titles.